mesosphere/dcos-docs-site/pages/dkp/kommander/2.3/clusters/custom-domain-certificate/configuration/index.md

 This section describes how to enable custom domains and certificates in your **Management and any Managed or Attached** clusters after the installation of DKP.
 If you want to set up a custom domain and certificate for your Management Cluster **during the installation**, refer to the [Customize a domain and certificate during installation][management] documentation.

-To customize the domain or certificate for a specific cluster after the installation of DKP, adapt or create an API `yaml` that will allow DKP to implement the established adjustments on top of the default or any previous configuration you have made.
+To customize the domain or certificate for a specific cluster after the installation of DKP, adapt or create an API `yaml` that allows DKP to implement the established adjustments on top of the default, or any previous configuration, you have made.

 ## Configure custom domains or custom certificates